sashadmitrieva96/whiteboard/README.md

 ### Step 3
 You: "I've made some changes to whiteboard's source code but it doesn't seem like the it's working!"

-Yeah, so....the way we get our fancy "whiteboard KILLMEPLEASE.wb" shell command is by linking whiteboard.js to a location on our path, which allows us to use it like any other shell command.
+~~Yeah, so....the way we get our fancy "whiteboard KILLMEPLEASE.wb" shell command is by linking whiteboard.js to a location on our path, which allows us to use it like any other shell command.
 MAIN POINT: You gotta re-link it after every change.
-You probably only kind of know what that means, because I barely understand it.
+You probably only kind of know what that means, because I barely understand it.~~

 (lmao google ftw)

-Node let's us easily do it like this:
+~~Node let's us easily do it like this:~~
+Just run npm link, you only gotta do it once:
 ```
-npm install -g
+// npm install -g <------ just kidding don't use this
+npm link
 ```
 AWESOME!
 Now you can make contributions to whiteboard.